Ensono/amido.github.io/docs/testing/testing_in_nx/cypress_nx.md

 :::

-- Running the [`@ensono-stacks/cypress:init-deployment`](../../nx/cypress/plugin-information.md#ensono-stackscypressinit-deployment) generator will configure your taskctl pipelines with the relevent test/reporting tasks.
+- Running the [`@ensono-stacks/cypress:init-deployment`](../../nx/cypress/plugin-information.md#ensono-stackscypressinit-deployment) generator will configure your taskctl pipelines with the relevant test/reporting tasks.
 - Upon a pull request being made this will automatically trigger a build pipeline for your application whereby the e2e tests for the application will be ran.
 - As defined in the [base configuration](#base-configuration) all test artefacts are output to 'test-results/<app-name\>'